13 May 2026

 Het Utrechts Landschap beheert natuur in de provincie Utrecht.
 Op één van die terreinen worden 'Brandrode runderen' gehouden.
 Het is een oud runderras dat niet meer gebruikt wordt in de intensieve veehouderij.
 Er wordt mee gefokt en er worden jaarlijks kalveren geboren.
 Volgens het UL passen ze goed in het landschapsbeheer.
 Ze mogen hun hoorns behouden, en de kalveren mogen het eerste weideseizoen bij hun moeder blijven.
 Deze runderen worden ouder dan in de moderne veehouderij gebruikelijk is volgens het UL.
 Tenslotte lees ik: "de maatschap verkoopt vlees van eigen koeien".

 Maar kun je echt blijven beweren dat je de dieren respectvol behandelt, terwijl je ze ook slacht?
 Een oud runderras tegen uitsterven behoeden én ze tegelijk ook slachten?
 Eerst vertroetelen, dan de kogel.
-Trouwens, het woord 'slachten' komt niet voor in het verhaal op de informatie borden.
-Er worden zgn. géén dieren gedood, er wordt alleen maar vlees van eigen koeien verkocht!
+Some we love, some we hate, some we kill, some we eat.
+Opvallend genoeg, komt het woord 'slachten' niet voor op de informatieborden.
+Er worden géén dieren gedood, er wordt alleen maar vlees van eigen koeien verkocht!
 Dat noem ik verhullend taalgebruik [1].
 Bij verhullend taalgebruik heb je iets te verbergen.
 In dit geval dat je ze slacht.
 Vlees is namelijk geen wol!
 Een andere verhullingstechniek is: grappen maken.
 Een vrijwilliger grapte bijvoorbeeld: één van de Brandrode runderen heeft zichzelf vrijwillig opgeofferd!
 Zo'n grap verhult de ongemakkelijke waarheid dat het uiteraard niet 'vrijwillig' is.
 Een respectloze houding.
 Volgens het UL worden ze ouder, maar wat gebeurt er als ze bejaard zijn?
 Bejaardentehuis?
 Begraven?
 In de natuur gelegd voor de wolven?
 Of ...?

 Als je runderen gaat houden, dan ben je een veehouder!
 Als je dieren fokt en slacht, ben je geen natuurbeschermer maar veehouder en slager!
 Dat past niet bij een natuurbeschermingsorganisatie.

 Ik heb het Utrechts Landschap hierover gemaild en er op gewezen dat ze reclame maakten voor vlees (zie borden hierboven).
 En dat dit niet meer van deze tijd is vanwege de eiwittransitie (3).
-Er kwam wel een reactie, zelfs van de directeur, maar ze toonde geen enkel begrip.
+Er kwam wel een reactie, zelfs van de directeur, maar ze toonde geen enkel begrip voor mijn standpunt.
 Een organisatie die in deze tijd nog reclame maakt voor vlees, kan niet meer rekenen op onze steun.

 Wildernisvlees!